perforce/helix-authentication-extension/docs/LDAP.md

-The above commands set LDAP as the default authentication mechanism, but allow for non-LDAP users (those whose `AuthMethod` is set to `perforce`), and additionally the SSO mechanism is set to allow "password" authenticated users (those users that are authenticated by the server without delegation to LDAP or SSO).
+The above commands set LDAP as the default authentication mechanism, but allow for non-LDAP users (those whose `AuthMethod` is set to `perforce`), and additionally instructs the SSO mechanism to allow "password" authenticated users (those users that are authenticated by the server without delegation to LDAP or SSO).
 This is just an example, and by no means the only possible configuration.

-Once the configuration is in place, those users that will be using LDAP authentication must be named in the `non-sso-users` extension configuration, as well as have their `AuthMethod` set to `ldap`.
-If there are going to be many users that authenticate with LDAP, then defining a group of users and naming that group in the `non-sso-groups` may be more practical.
+Once the configuration is in place, those users that will be using LDAP authentication must have their `AuthMethod` set to `ldap`.
+For any user whose `AuthMethod` is set to `ldap` the authentication extension will defer their authentication to the server, which will use LDAP, if given the configuration shown above.

-Additionally, users that will authenticate with a database password should also be named in either the `non-sso-users` extension configuration, or belong to a group named in `non-sso-groups`, and have their `AuthMethod` set to `perforce`.
+Users that will authenticate with a database password should be named in either the `non-sso-users` extension configuration, or belong to a group named in `non-sso-groups`, and have their `AuthMethod` set to `perforce`.
+This setting, in combination with `auth.sso.allow.passwd=1`, instructs the server to use the database password for non-SSO and non-LDAP users.